pengzhangzhi/Memo/README.md

 ## Usage:

 Download this repo or folk to your local computer.
+Open the project with visual studio.